IBM/event-automation/_tutorials/ep-tutorial-3.md

     Click and drag from the small gray dot on the event source to the matching dot on the transform node.

-1. Call the transform node `Calculate order total`
+1. Call the transform node `Calculate order total`.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example3-3.png "add a transform node"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example3-3.png "add a transform node")

     Configure the transform node by clicking the three dot menu and choosing "Edit".

-1. Create a new property called `order total`
+1. Create a new property called `order total`.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example3-3-i.png "add a transform node"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example3-3-i.png "add a transform node")

     An order event includes the unit cost of an item, and the quantity of items in the order.
-The order total can be computed by multiplying these two numbers
+The order total can be computed by multiplying these two numbers.

     Suggested value for the property:
     ```sql